Last Updated on September 21, 2023

 I admit it, I’m one of those annoying people that came out of lockdown with a new ‘skill/qualification’.
 While I couldn’t go to work at my day job as a preschool teaching assistant, I decided to use the time to get my 120hr TEFL qualification to teach English as a second language online.
-I’ve now been working online with Cambly Kids for a month and I’m still loving it!
+I’ve now been working online with Cambly Kids for over a year and I’m still loving it!
 Here’s my Cambly Kids review.

-Disclosure: This post contains affiliate/referral links.
+AD Disclosure: This post contains affiliate/referral links.
 If you sign up using my link, I may receive a commission fee at no cost to you!
 For more information visit the Privacy & Disclosure Policy

 Teaching English Online